WIP (Work In Progress)

 Hush-a-bye: Chapter 1

-I found the head when I kicked away a dead willow branch lying along the river bank.
-My eyes had been closed, and I’d been imagining what the September sun would look like from the bottom of the riverbed.
+My eyes had been closed.
+I’d been imagining, for no particular reason, how the September sun would look to the mud-devils trolling the Susquehanna riverbed.
+Like margarine on burnt toast, I supposed.
 Then my foot knocked into the branch, my eyes opened, and another eye stared back at me.

 Its yellow hair was tangled with twigs and mud and broken glass like some crazy bird’s nest.
-It had a scratched cheek, a pushed-in nose, and a grimy ball of mud where the left eye used to be.
+It had a scratched cheek, a pushed-in nose, and a grimy ball of mud in the hole where the left eye should have been.
 I picked up the head and held it by its ragged neck.
 The body, I supposed, had long since floated away.

 “Poor dolly,” I said.
 “Where’d the rest of you go?”